-Students applying for enrolment to an ESF school are placed on a waiting list.
-Priority for an admissions interview/assessment will be based on the following ranked criteria; students who are able to benefit from an English medium education and who (in order):
+Students applying for enrolment to an ESF school, including the two PIS, are placed on a waiting list.
+Priority for an admissions interview/assessment will be based on the following ranked criteria.

-- Are the children of full-time staff at ESF or ESF Educational Services Ltd#;
+- The children of full-time teaching staff at ESF or ESF Educational Services Limited*;

-- Are siblings of students already attending an ESF primary or secondary school or Jockey Club Sarah Roe School;
+- The siblings of students already attending an ESF primary or secondary school, private independent school (PIS) or Jockey Club Sarah Roe School;

-- Are the children of former students who have attended an ESF school for a minimum of 3 years or are former ESF students returning from a period overseas or siblings of former students who have attended for a minimum of 3 years and graduated from an ESF secondary school in Year 13;
+- Children of former students who have attended an ESF/PIS school for a minimum of three years or are former ESF/PIS students returning from a period overseas or siblings of former students who have attended for a minimum of three years and graduated from an ESF/PIS secondary school in Year 13;

-- Are children attending an ESF International Kindergarten* [Note: contingent upon the child studying in the kindergarten continuously until the end of term 3 prior to entry into primary school];
+- Children attending an ESF International Kindergarten** [Note: contingent upon the child studying in the kindergarten continuously until the end of Term 3 prior to entry into primary school];

-- Are children nominees from universities with collaboration agreement with ESF; and
+- Children nominees from universities with collaboration agreement with ESF; and

-- Are other applicants who can benefit from an English-medium education.
+- Other applicants who can benefit from an English-medium education.

-# Teachers are given priority according to employment terms for ESF or the private independent schools.
+* Staff are given priority according to employment terms for ESF or the Private Independent schools.

-The ESF system places children in Year Group according to their date of birth (1 January – 31 December).
-Children usually start Year 1 during the calendar year in which they turn 5.
+The ESF system places children in year group according to their date of birth (1 January to 31 December).
+Children usually start Year 1 during the calendar year in which they turn five.
 Children are never admitted early.
 Occasionally children whose birthday falls late in the year and who are considered to be not ready for school may be advised by our school to delay admission to the following year.
-Please note that the entry Year Group entered by parents on the application form may be adjusted to ensure the child’s date of birth matches the school’s age requirements.
+Please note that the entry year group entered by parents on the application form may be adjusted to ensure the child’s date of birth matches the school’s age requirements.